Dining Out Safely: Essential Tips for People with Food Allergies

 2. What should I do if I accidentally eat something I’m allergic to?

-3. How can I safely eat at a Filipino restaurant if I have a peanut allergy?
+3. How can I safely eat at a restaurant if I have a peanut allergy?

 Always inform the server and the chef about your allergy before ordering.
 Be cautious of ingredients used in dishes, and ask about “cross-contamination” whether the same kitchen tools were used for every dish.